Course Guide

 - Where it makes sense, students are encouraged to find the best mediums to evidence what they know.

-- Students make course choices from a wide array of offerings including: seminars, independent study, fine and performing arts electives, and interdisciplinary options.
+- Students make course choices from a wide array of offerings including individual courses, seminars, and independent study options.

 Students learn most deeply when they are self-aware, metacognitive and reflective.